kovalenkovpu/vite-jest-template/README.md

 # vite-jest-template

+Setup template using:

+- Vite/React
-Setup template for Vite/React + Jest + RTL + RTL/hooks.
+- Jest + RTL + RTL/hooks

-2 tests created as an example:
- - App.test.tsx
+- Mobx
- - useHandleCount.test.ts
+- Inversify.

+Also several tests are added to prototype the approach.